 Jake Johnston, Senior Research Associate

 Jake Johnston graduated from Boston University in 2008 with a B.A. in Economics.
 At CEPR his research has focused predominantly on economic policy in Latin America, the International Monetary Fund and U.S. foreign policy.
 He is the lead author for CEPR’s Haiti: Relief and Reconstruction Watch blog and has authored papers on Haiti concerning the ongoing cholera epidemic, aid accountability and transparency and the U.S. foreign aid system.
-His articles have been published in outlets such as NACLA, Boston Review, VICE News, Al Jazeera America, and Truthout.
+His articles have been published in outlets such as The Intercept, NACLA, Boston Review, VICE News, Al Jazeera America, and Truthout.